Arma Reforger Marine Milsim / Recruiting Station

 Phase 4Advanced Track

-Recon, SARC, marksmanship, airborne, dive, aviation leadership, and instructor billets become profile qualifications.
+Earn the next step: recon, SARC, marksmanship, airborne, dive, aviation leadership, instructor work, and other advanced qualifications.

 Step 01Recon Feed